 Insurers typically won’t pay for ketamine treatments.
 That’s because ketamine for depression is considered experimental since it hasn’t been approved for this purpose by the FDA.
 It’s legal for healthcare professionals to offer ketamine as an “off-label” treatment for depression.
 It’s not unusual for a doctor to prescribe drugs for a condition for which the FDA has not approved the drug.

-Ketamine itself is cheap, but the equipment and monitoring needed to provide infusions are expensive.
+Ketamine itself may not be expensive, but the equipment and monitoring needed to provide infusions are.
 Patient costs can add up quickly.
-Intravenous ketamine treatments, which are known as infusions, can cost from $300-$800 each, and patients often start with six infusions over two weeks.
+Intravenous ketamine treatments can cost from $400 to $800 each, and patients often start with six infusions over two weeks.

-According to Dr. Wells, the Houston psychiatrist, “usually by four to six treatments, a patient can go four to six weeks between infusions.”
+According to Dr. Wells, the Texas anesthesiologist, “usually by four to six treatments, a patient can go four to six weeks between infusions.”

 5. You might take ketamine forever…or not